How to Can Broth Safely – Chicken, Turkey & Beef

-Bone broth must be processed in a pressure canner, not a water bath canning pot to make it shelf-stable.
-For long-term storage either pressure can or add to freezer bags and freeze it for up to 6 months.
-Pressure canning is just as easy as water bath but requires the use of a special pressure canner.
+Bone broth must be processed in a pressure canner, not a water bath canner, to make it shelf-stable.
+For long-term storage, either pressure can it or freeze in freezer bags for up to 6 months.
+Pressure canning is just as simple as water bath canning, but it requires a dedicated pressure canner.

 - pressure canner